MaartenGr/BERTopic/docs/faq.md

 * Install and run Docker
 * Clone repository [data-science-devcontainers](https://github.com/b-data/data-science-devcontainers)
-* Open VS Code, build the `python-base` or `python-scipy` container and start working
+* Open VS Code, build the `Python base` or `Python scipy` container and start working
   ℹ️ Change `PYTHON_VERSION` to `3.11` in the respective `devcontainer.json` to work with the latest patch release of Python 3.11
 * Note that data is persisted in the container
   * When using an unmodified `devcontainer.json`: Work in `/home/vscode`